 mysql --version

 Once you have verified your MySQL 8.0 installation on your Rocky Linux system, activate the service and ensure that it starts automatically whenever your system boots up.
-To accomplish both of these tasks, you can use the following command in the terminal.
+You can use the following command in the terminal to accomplish both of these tasks.

 sudo systemctl enable mysqld --now

-By using this command, you’ll be able to activate your MySQL 8.0 installation and ensure that it starts automatically whenever your system boots up.
+Using this command, you can activate your MySQL 8.0 installation and ensure it starts automatically whenever your system boots up.
 This is important for maintaining the accessibility and reliability of your data, as you’ll be able to access and manage your data without having to manually start the MySQL service every time you need to use it.

 For those who require the latest version of MySQL, the following steps will guide you in accomplishing your goal.
 The first step is importing the official RPM package of the MySQL 8.0 community, which can be done by using the following command in the terminal.